briangig/CloudflareNable/README.md

 This guide will utilize a new domain (hereinafter referred to as "CF Domain") that will be where you point agents and WebUI users.
 It is possible to keep your existing domain/subdomain name and utilize Cloudflare with a CNAME redirect, but that specific setup will not be covered here.

+## Known Issues

+ * Due to the Ecosystem agent using gRPC to communicate, it is currently not working properly with Cloudflare.
+If you use any of the Nable Integrations like Intune or EDR, you may experience issues, and you should take that into consideration.

 ## 1. Aquire a domain name, Cloudflare Account and configure Cloudflare's nameservers (NS)